 Another feature of the Bluffworks pants that Nick really likes is the abundant pockets.
 The front pockets appear to be normal-sized pockets, but there is a hidden interior, zippered pocket where you can stash important things.
 Nick’s entire wallet fits inside that zippered pocket, eliminating the fear of losing it to pick-pockets.
 There’s also a hidden loop on the inside of the front pocket where you can clip a badge or keys.
 The back pocket is deep and wide enough to fit a Kindle.

-The best part of these Bluffworks travel pants is the ultimate versatility they offer travelers.
-You can wear them pretty much anytime.
+The best part of these Bluffworks travel pants is the ultimate versatility they offer.
+Nick can wear them pretty much anytime.
 They are stylish enough to wear to a nice dinner, but they are flexible enough to wear hiking or climbing.
 One pair of pants that suits every occasion is exactly what light packers like us have been looking for.

 These pants fit true to size, so you can order your regular size with no worries about fit.
 If you prefer a more relaxed fit, you can order the original fit, versus the chinos, or just order a size up in the waist, which gives a little more room in the thighs.